Rate-limiter usage

 // The other servers will recieve the serialized rateLimiter and automattically deserialize it.

-// The rateLimiter is serialized and can be used
+// The rateLimiter is deserialized and can be used

 console.log("RATE_LIMITER:", rateLimiter);